Here we are in the early days of February, and my zone 9 garden is filled with heavenly fragrance.

-I really like it’s tiny, elongated leaves and the purple-ish flowers (compared to the more traditional pink).
+I really like it’s tiny, elongated leaves and the lavender flowers (compared to the more traditional pink.)

 This compact variety of wax flower grows to just 3×3 in the garden.
 But the real reason I love it so much is its dainty white flowers that have the most delicious scent.
 ‘Matilda’ flowers off and on throughout the year, but really make a show starting in December.

 And the chartreuse ‘eye’ of the flower provides another fantastic opportunity to create unusual color echoes.